 6. This is actually a big deal: You must get away from it all for awhile.
 Get your practicing done.
 Then spend some time with friends.
 Walk the dog.
 Read a good book.
 Meditate.
 Sleep.
 Dance to the Wicked cast recording and sing along, especially with “Defying Gravity.”
-Whatever works for you.
+Whatever works for you!
+We are all different.
 Your brain needs to process and store everything you processed.
 The little IT guy in your brain may have to upgrade or add new wiring.
 Give that little guy half a chance to use the information from your practice session to upgrade your neural circuits.

 During the run, focus on the moment.
 I could list a million things to avoid, but I don’t want to give anyone ideas.
 If you are playing and you notice yourself not into the music just easily move from wherever you are back into the music.
 You can think about whatever you want after you leave the room.

 You can also do mental practice of the audition any time and place.
 Riding the bus home or to a performance.
 Waiting for the teacher to answer questions from kids who are not in band or orchestra and never understand anything.
 Anywhere.
 Mental practice is a good thing.
 But practice a good audition that goes as intended.